Aadya1603/Machine-Learning-Projects/AI-Transcriber-YouTube-to-Notes-Converter-main/README.md

 ## About the Author

 **Aadya Madankar** is a Data Science enthusiast with a passion for building AI-powered applications.
 With a strong background in mathematics and statistics, My aim is to leverage the latest technologies to solve real-world problems.
-Connect with Deependra on [LinkedIn](https://www.linkedin.com/in/aadyamadankar/).
+Connect with Aadya on [LinkedIn](https://www.linkedin.com/in/aadyamadankar/).

 ## Contact Information